CrowdStrike/falconpy/samples/falconx_sandbox/single_scan/README.md

 ```

 ### Selecting the detonation environment
-The Falcon X Sandbox API supports the following environments.
+The Falcon Intelligence Sandbox API supports the following environments.
 If you wish to specify the sandbox environment where your file is detonated, you may do so using the `-e` argument.
 You must provide one of the identifiers from the list below.
 When not provided, this example will default to Windows 10 64-bit.
 | Identifier | Environment |
 | :--- | :--- |
 | `win7` | Windows 7, 32-bit |